iden3/circom/mkdocs/docs/circom-language/code-quality/code-assertion.md

 Recall that, when a constraint like `in * in === n;` is introduced with `===`, then an assert is automatically added in the witness generation code.
 In this case, `assert(in * in == n)`.

-- If the condition involves the value of a signal, the assert cannot be evaluated in compilation time.
+- If the condition or the evaluation of the assert involves the value of a signal, the assert cannot be evaluated in compilation time.
 The compiler produces an assert which must be satisfied during the witness generation.
 If the input `in` passed as parameter to produce the witness does not satisfy the assert, then the witness will not be generated.

 ```text
 template Translate(n) {